mph-/lcapy/doc/tutorials.rst

     >>> a.R.V
     {dc: 4, 3: -2⋅ⅉ, 4: -3}

-This shows that there is a dc component of 4 V added to two phasors;
+This shows that there is a DC component of 4 V added to two phasors;
 one with an angular frequency of 3 rad/s and the other with angular frequency of 4 rad/s.